-In 1986, Transition House found dedicated space in the Quonset hut located on the 200 block of E. Ortega Street.
+- 1986 – Transition House found dedicated space in the Quonset hut located on the 200 block of E. Ortega Street.
 At that time, the shelter capacity was only 35.
 Staff members were hired and volunteers continued to work in the shelter and provide dinner service to guests.
 Those faith communities grew in number and were joined by groups of individuals who came on a rotating basis—there are now approximately 40 organizations responsible for food service in the shelter.

-In 1992, Transition House purchased its current shelter location at 434 E. Ortega Street.
+- In 1992, Transition House purchased its current shelter location at 434 E. Ortega Street.
 The capacity of the shelter doubled to 70 and staff began to craft anti-poverty programs aimed at helping clients find employment, save money, and plan their move back to housing.
 Our children’s programs, including onsite licensed infant care and an afterschool program, were also created.

-Not long after, Transition House was able to offer second stage transitional housing for families that need more time to achieve economic self-sufficiency by leasing an old firehouse owned by the Housing Authority of the City of Santa Barbara.
+- Not long after, Transition House was able to offer second stage transitional housing for families that need more time to achieve economic self-sufficiency by leasing an old firehouse owned by the Housing Authority of the City of Santa Barbara.
 Up to six families at a time live at the “Firehouse” where they pay a portion of their income in rent and continue to work on their goals.

-In the late 1990s, Transition House acquired a 13-unit affordable housing complex it named Casa Marianna and eventually built six more units on the property.
+- In the late 1990s, Transition House acquired a 13-unit affordable housing complex it named Casa Marianna and eventually built six more units on the property.

-In the last decade, Transition House has expanded its program offerings by developing a homelessness prevention program and an onsite evening education program aimed at developing employment skills and financial literacy.
+- In the last decade, Transition House has expanded its program offerings by developing a homelessness prevention program and an onsite evening education program aimed at developing employment skills and financial literacy.
 Onsite parenting classes are also offered.

-In 2012, Transition House completed another eight-unit apartment complex next door to its office building called Mom’s.
-The complex also houses our licensed infant care center, which serves up to 24 babies from our program and the community.
+- 2012 – Transition House completed another eight-unit apartment complex next door to its office building called Mom’s.
+The complex also houses our licensed infant care center, which serves up to 24 infants from our program and the community.

 Transition House’s history of community support continues with over 40 service or faith-based organizations and 900 volunteers donating their time and talents each year.
 Area merchants help by donating time, materials, and contributions to the agency’s efforts.
 Many businesses also offer meaningful employment with benefits to residents of Transition House.
 Santa Barbara’s compassion, generosity and commitment to its neighbors will continue to support Transition House’s efforts in years to come.